visforvali/ws297y/discord.md

 ---
 layout: page
-title: Discord Quickstart Guide
+title: 🎮 Discord Quickstart Guide
 description: >-
     Onboarding for Discord
 nav_order: 7
 ---

-# About This Guide
+# Discord Quickstart Guide 📖

+{:.no_toc}

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+\\

+{: .important }
-In this tech tutorial, you'll find only the "tl;dr (too long, didn't read)" basics: fundamental controls; channel directory; and useful built-in or third-party-enabled functions.
-This guide is regularly maintained and modified based on user input and is designed to be read linearly or nonlinearly, skimmed, intermittently referenced, and/or Ctrl+F'd as needed.

-For more in-depth documentation, check out the official [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord).
+> This "tl;dr (too long, didn't read)" tutorial goes over only the basics: fundamental controls; channel directory; and useful built-in or third-party-enabled functions.
+This guide is regularly updated based on user input and is designed to be read, referenced, and/or Ctrl+F'd as needed.
+For more in-depth documentation, check out the official [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"}.

+{ .warning }
+> If you've never used Discord, don't be intimidated!
+Discord's controls are a lot like text messaging or social media.
+You can get by with these 3 main functions: click #text channels on the left to enter them, type in the message box, and hit enter to send; click 🧵 and 📌 at the top of #text channels for a directory of threads (click a thread name to join and send messages in the panel that appears) and pinned posts; and click 🔊Voice channels on the left 1x to join voice-only and 2x to join voice-and-video.
+>
+> Keep reading for more refined controls and our server's layout!

 # Getting Started